Molly’s Chambers Chords | Kings Of Leon Guitar Lesson

 There are countless examples of songs straddling two modes like this; the technique is known as modal interchange.

-Music theory isn’t a set of rules for creating—it’s a way of describing what’s already happening.
+Music theory isn’t a set of rules for creating—it’s a way of describing what’s happening.
 What you do with this knowledge is up to you… maybe just hide it behind sunglasses.

 Here’s the chord chart.